 DOT to implement GPS action plan

-The decision follows a DOT study review that assessed the vulnerability of the national transportation infrastructure that relies on GPS.
-The study, prepared by DOT’s Volpe National Transportation Systems Center and released in September 2001, noted that GPS is susceptible to unintentional disruption from such causes as atmospheric effects, signal blockage from buildings, and interference from communications equipment, as well as to potential deliberate disruption.
-The report contained a number of recommendations to address the possibility of disruption and ensure the safety of the national transportation infrastructure.
+This decision follows a DOT study review that assessed the vulnerability of the national transportation infrastructure that relies on GPS.
+The study, prepared by DOT's Volpe National Transportation Systems Center and released in September 2001, noted that GPS is susceptible to unintentional disruption from atmospheric effects, signal blockage from buildings, and interference from communications equipment, as well as to potential deliberate disruption.
+The report contained recommendations to address possible disruption and ensure safety of the national transportation infrastructure.

-The department will implement an action plan to include initiatives for maintaining the viability of the transportation infrastructure that ensure that adequate backup systems are maintained; maintain the partnership with the Department of Defense to continue modernizing GPS with the implementation of new civil signals; facilitate transfer of appropriate anti-jam technology from the military for civil use; and conduct industry outreach to develop receiver performance standards.
+The department will implement a plan to include initiatives for maintaining viability of the transportation infrastructure that ensure that adequate backup systems are maintained; maintain the partnership with the Department of Defense to continue modernizing GPS with the implementation of new civil signals; facilitate transfer of appropriate anti-jam technology from the military for civil use; and conduct industry outreach to develop receiver performance standards.

-DOT also will emphasize and promote education programs with state and local departments of transportation that advise users about GPS vulnerabilities; complete an assessment of radio navigation capabilities across all the modes of transportation to identify the most appropriate mix of systems, from both a capabilities and cost perspective, for the next 10 years and beyond.
-This will include completing the evaluation of the long-term need for the continuation of the Loran-C.
+DOT also will emphasize and promote education programs with state and local departments of transportation that advise users about GPS vulnerabilities.
+It will complete an assessment of radio navigation capabilities across all modes of transportation to identify the most appropriate mix of systems, from both a capabilities and cost perspective, for the next 10 years and beyond.
+This will include completing the evaluation of long-term need for continuation of the Loran-C.